 Gaithersburg Presbyterian Church believes that the congregation is the foundational choir for glorifying God in worship, but the foundational group in our music program is the Chancel Choir.
 This SATB, multi-cultural, multi-generational group is open to anyone of any age who wishes to praise God through singing.
 We seek to sing the Lord’s song, to belong to a caring group of Christians with similar interests, to improve our skills, and to have fun doing it!
 The ability to read music is not a requirement.
-During the 11:00 worship service two or three Sundays a month, members of the Chancel Choir lead the congregation in song to connect with one another and with God.
+During the 11:00 worship service once or twice a month, members of the Chancel Choir lead the congregation in song to connect with one another and with God.
 Under the direction of Teresa McCoy, Director of Music and Worship Arts, the Chancel Choir also presents seasonal works and musical productions throughout the year.
 Rehearsals are on Thursdays, from 7:30 to 9:00 p.m., in the Sanctuary.

 GPC has a great tradition of excellence in handbell ringing.
 Our premier adult handbell ensemble, the Canterbury Ringers, is affiliated with the Handbell Musicians of America.
 Each spring, they participate in a large festival held in Ocean City, Maryland, with hundreds of other ringers from across five states.
 This choir’s primary mission is to provide musical leadership in Sunday worship approximately once per month.
 Those who have a desire to ring praise to God and who have music-reading ability are encouraged to speak to the Director of Music and Worship Arts, Teresa McCoy, about the possibility of joining.
 Participation is limited.
 Rehearsals are on Wednesdays, from 7:30 to 9:00 p.m., in the Sanctuary.